 Other companies like Sun-Mar model composting toilets use a hatch system for emptying out the compost.
 Remember, there is no water left in the compost mix so it is solid.
 With these models, you just use a special rake that is provided to sweep the compost into a carrying bin so it can be dumped.

-Answer: That is where adding the drying material comes into play.
-When you add peat moss, sawdust or any of the other materials to the compost it takes all the moisture out of the human excrement that it mixes with.
-As this happens the compost mix shrinks and creates more space for new material to be added to the composting bin.
+That is where adding the drying material comes into play.
+When you add peat moss, sawdust, or any of the other materials to the compost it takes all the moisture out of the human excrement that it mixes with.
+As this happens the compost mix shrinks.
+It creates more space for new material to be added to the composting bin.

-Answer: This is a very good question.
-There really is no set way to store the compost but you have to keep in mind that since the composting process is not completely finished the mix may still contain harmful pathogens in it.
+This is a very good question.
+There really is no set way to store the compost.
+You have to keep in mind that since the composting process is not completely finished the mix may still contain harmful pathogens in it.
 That is why many people will store this emptied compost mix in large 50-gallon plastic drums.
 It makes it convenient because you can put a lid on these to keep the material safe from exposure.